WVU is an integral member of the expanding Carnegie Mellon University Community Robotics

 CREATE Lab develops, refines, and produces technologies that are appropriate and

-their facilities.
-WVU has focused on expanding two progras: Arts & Bots, a
+WVU has focused on expanding two programs: Arts & Bots, a combined art and

 S.T.E.M.
 Education Laboratory

-Science, technology, engineering and mathematic (S.T.E.M.) education programs
+Science, technology, engineering and mathematics (S.T.E.M.) education programs

 in the College of Education and Human Services have received significant enhancements